When Can a CEO Be Held Personally Liable?

-Speak with a Senior Attorney at Oberheiden P.C.
+Speak with a CEO Defense Attorney at Oberheiden P.C.

 To learn more about our legal services for CEOs and other corporate executives, please contact us to arrange a complimentary consultation with one of our senior attorneys.
 Call 888-680-1745 or tell us what we can do to help online today.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.